The Perfect Oatmeal Raisin Cookies

 Salt

-Large Half Sheet Baking Tray- I use two of them.
+Large Half Sheet Baking Sheet- I use two of them.
 One for baking and one for setting a batch for the freezer.
 If you do not have these trays, use what you do have on hand.

 TIPS: Be mindful that darker coating on non-stick trays will brown faster and it is NOT recommended that these cookies be baked on an unlined surface.